 - Inspect your fire extinguisher(s).
 We’ll assume you have and know how to use an extinguisher.
 This inspection doesn’t require much: ensure it has easy access (not being blocked by a garbage can or anything else), that the gauge shows adequate pressure, and that it has no visible signs of wear and tear.

 - Test smoke/carbon dioxide detectors.
 Another simple task; your detectors should have a “test” button.
 If the alarm sounds, you’re good to go.
-If not, replace batteries immediately and test again.
+If not, replace the batteries immediately and test again.
 If it still doesn’t sound, it’s possible there’s simply corrosion on the battery terminal, and it won’t detect new batteries.
 Clean it and try again.
 If it still doesn’t work, you’ll likely need a new detector.

 - Test garage door auto-reverse feature.
 In 1993, federal law required all garage doors to have this feature after multiple child deaths.
 Test every month by placing a 2×4 on the ground where the door would close.
 It should reverse after a second or so when the door hits the wood.
-Also test the photo-electric sensors if you have them by placing something in front of them (not your body).
+Also, test the photo-electric sensors if you have them by placing something in front of them (not your body).
 If the door doesn’t immediately go back up, you have a problem.

 - Run water and flush toilets in unused spaces.
 This mostly applies to guest bathrooms, or any other sinks/water sources you don’t use on a regular basis.
-The idea is to prevent grime or any other kind of build up.
+The idea is to prevent grime or any other kind of build-up.
 Regularly running a little bit of water through will prevent this.

 - Test your water heater’s pressure relief valve.
 This will prevent mineral and corrosion buildup, which safeguards against leaks.
 It will also help your heater run more efficiently.